LearnersGuild/curriculum-app/modules/Promises/README.md

 ## Skills

-- can use `.then` handle when a promise is fulfilled
+- Can explain the difference between a JavaScript Promise being fulfilled vs. rejected
-- can use `.catch` to handle when a promise is rejected
+- Can use `.then` to handle when a JavaScript Promise is fulfilled
-- can explain when a promise is fulfilled or rejected
+- Can use `.catch` to handle when a JavaScript Promise is rejected
-- can use `.then` to chain promises (promise composition)
+- Can use `.then` to chain JavaScript Promises
-- can use `.catch` to handle errors up a promise chain
+- Can use `.catch` to handle errors up a JavaScript Promise chain
-- can create a `new Promise`
+- Can create a `new Promise` in JavaScript
-- can convert a function that uses callbacks into function that returns a Promise
+- Can convert a function that uses callbacks into function that returns a JavaScript Promise
-- can use `Promise.all()` to return a `Promise` that resolves when all of the promises in the provided iterable are resolved
+- Can use describe and use `Promise.all()` in JavaScript
-- can use `Promise.race()` to return a promise that resolves or rejects as soon as one of the promises in the provided iterable are resolved or rejected
+- Can use describe and use `Promise.race()` in JavaScript
-- can use `Promise.reject()` to return a rejected `Promise`, with a reason
+- Can use describe and use `Promise.reject()` in JavaScript
-- can use `Promise.resolve()` to return a resolved `Promise`, with a value
+- Can use describe and use `Promise.resolve()` in JavaScript

 ## Search Terms